(and the best value for your money & time compared to any Alaska photo tour, trek or safari)

 Trust and patience lead to images with uncommon depth and energy.

-From your first contact to the last day of your tour, we are dedicated to providing you with an outstanding Alaska experience.
+From your first to the last day of your tour, we are dedicated to providing you with an outstanding Alaska experience.

 Our premium photo tours help serious amateur, semi-pro and pro photographers get the experiences and images of their lives.
-Formed by photographers, rangers and tour guides, these photo treks have these vital benefits:
+Given by photographers, rangers and photo-tour guides, our tours have these vital benefits:

-1) The ONLY multi-day photography tours based in the midst of the wildlife-rich Kenai Peninsula (not Anchorage),
+1) The ONLY multi-day photography tours based in the midst of the wildlife-rich Kenai Peninsula.

 3) Flexibility to adjust and spend maximum field time with the animals when the light is great and the scenery superb!

-4) Guides who will help you get the best shots for your portfolios (not theirs) during your short time here.
+4) Guides who will help you get the best shots for your cameras (not theirs) during your short time here.

 Compare us to any other Alaskan photo tour or trek or safari.
-Our exclusive central location and low overhead means you will spend more time in the field to photograph and enjoy.
+Our exclusive central location and low overhead means you will spend more time in the field to photograph and enjoy the animals and experiences.

-Think about this: if you book a tour with the larger corporate or international tour companies, a huge percentage of your money pays for the high salaries of company executives, celebrity tour guides, high-end luxury accommodations, repeated commuting back to Anchorage.
+Think about this: if you book a tour with the larger corporate or international companies, a huge percentage of your money pays for high salaries of company executives, celebrity tour guides, high-end luxury lodging, expensive TV ads, and repeat commutes back to Anchorage.
 If that’s what you want, nothing wrong with that.
 But we are dedicated to maximum bang for your buck and great photos.

-Mile for mile, dollar for dollar, megabyte for megabyte — you’ll get more time, more photo opps, more local knowledge and insights, and more hands on (or hands off!) attention for less than any other Alaska tours of similar length.
+You’ll get more time, more photo opps, more insights, and more personal attention for less than any other Alaska tour of similar length & locations.

 Get those bucket-list photos you’ve always wanted at rates that are cheaper if you book separately yourself.

-1) Why not just take a photo trek geared to the general public that sees wildlife?
+1) Why not just take a photo tour geared to the general public?

-If you love nature and wildlife photography, you won’t get the time you want on “snapshot excursions”.
-Their agenda is more oriented to distance and checklists, rather than time working the scene or getting great images.
-They’ll keep you moving on to the next scene regardless of golden light, long-lasting animal interactions or great photo opps.
+If you love photography, you won’t get the time you need on “snapshot excursions”.
+Their agenda is more oriented to covering large distances and checklists, rather than giving the time to work a scene.
+They’ll keep moving on to the next scene regardless of golden light, great animal interactions or photo opps.

-• Bulk discounts from operators we’ve known personally for years.
-Plus we know what tours are padding their operations more than they need to.
-Rather than paying for over-the-top luxury or repeated commutes back to Anchorage, you’ll have more field time to shoot Alaskan wildlife, gorgeous landscapes and stunning aerials.
+• Bulk discounts from operators we’ve known for years.
+Rather than paying for excessive luxury or repeated commuting back to Anchorage, you’ll get to the same great locations and have more time & flexibility to photograph classic Alaskan wildlife.

-3) Why pay for a guided trip when I know what I want and how to photograph?
+3) Why pay for a guide when I know what I want and how to photograph?

 We have lots of returning visitors…